TBendong/TBendong.github.io/_pages/Openings.md

   </li>
 </ul>
 <p>
-    To apply, please email your CV, transcripts, and representative publications (if any) to
+    To apply, please email your CV, transcripts (Postdocs don't have to submit), and representative publications (if any) to
-    <a href="mailto:bendong.tan@polyu.edu.hk">bendong.tan@polyu.edu.hk</a> with the subject: <code>{PhD Application}-{Your Name}</code> (e.g., PhD Application-Ming Li).
+    <a href="mailto:bendong.tan@polyu.edu.hk">bendong.tan@polyu.edu.hk</a> with the subject: <code>{PhD/Postdoc Application}-{Your Name}</code> (e.g., PhD/Postdoc Application-Ming Li).
 Please include a brief statement of motivation for joining the research group in the email.
 </p>

 </div>